emaloney/MBDataEnvironment/README.md

 ### Types of MBML declarations

-While any included modules may introduce additional MBML declarations, by itself, the Mockingbird Data Environment includes the ability to declare:
+While any included modules may introduce additional MBML declarations, by itself, the Mockingbird Data Environment provides the ability to declare:

-* *Includes* — The manifest file is so named because in a larger application, it's a best practice to break discrete parts of the application into separate MBML files that are *included* from the manifest.
+* *Includes* — The manifest file is so named because in a larger application, it's considered a best practice to break discrete parts of the application into separate MBML files that are *included* from the manifest.
 Include declarations specify the MBML files that should be loaded when the environment itself is loaded.

 * *Variables* — Values for Mockingbird variables can be set in MBML.